Helping Bali animals in need - by providing care, veterinary attention and shelter through your kind donation

 We are focussed on assisting sick and distressed free roaming Bali animals, and "owned animals" whether they are owned by Bali locals or owners that have locked up, abandoned their animals and left the island.

-During the pandemic, "owned" dogs of westerners in particular, had been found to be wandering around coffee shops and other locations that they previously visited with their owners, to try and find them - heartbreakiing.
+During the pandemic, "owned" dogs of westerners in particular, had been found to be wandering around coffee shops and other locations that they previously visited with their owners, to try and find them - heartbreaking.

 They had no ability to fend for themselves as well as the Bali street dogs do, and so many were found starving and extremely traumatised by their abandonment.
 The plight of the resident Bali dogs was similar - without visitors to the island they had fewer people feeding them.